containers/common/docs/containers.conf.5.md

 **ipcns**="shareable"

-Default way to to create a IPC namespace for the container.
+Default way to create a IPC namespace for the container.
 Options are:
   `host`     Share host IPC Namespace with the container.
   `none`     Create shareable IPC Namespace for the container without a private /dev/shm.